 Public health officials have revised their K-12 guidance to reflect clear evidence that COVID-19 is primarily transmitted via aerosols and respiratory droplets and not via surfaces.
 As a result, El Sol students can share most supplies and materials within their instructional stable group/cohort.
+Schools no longer need to purchase individual supply kits for students.
 Teachers are no longer required to disinfect shared supplies and materials between uses.
 Students can also share P.E. equipment within their instructional stable group/cohort.